Types of Stepper Motor

 Working of VR Stepper Motor

 A variable reluctance stepper motor is a stepper motor that operates in the principle of magnetic reluctance.
 This motor consists of a stator with winding and a rotor with poles.
-When stator windings are energized, it creates a magnetic field and attracts the poles of the rotor causing it to rotate.
+When stator windings are energised, it creates a magnetic field and attracts the poles of the rotor causing it to rotate.

 The VR stepper motors are controlled using unipolar and bipolar drives.
 In unipolar drives, the stator winding is connected to a single power supply, while in bipolar drives, windings are connected to two power supplies.
 The direction of the rotation is controlled by reversing the polarity of the current in windings.